agentmorris/camera-trap-ml-survey/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="media/panaf20k.jpg" width="500">

 <br/>**Smith J, Wycherley A, Mulvaney J, Lennane N, Reynolds E, Monks CA, Evans T, Mooney T, Fancourt B. Man versus machine: cost and carbon emission savings of 4G-connected Artificial Intelligence technology for classifying species in camera trap images.
-Preprint.
-2024.**
+Scientific Reports.
+2024 Jun 24;14(1):14530.**

 The first paper I've seen to look at the cost savings associated with deploying AI for a camera trap project, and <i>also</i> the first paper I've seen to look at the carbon benefits of connected cameras.
 Two totally new things in one paper!